menex/printify-mcp/README.md

    Can you check the status of my Printify connection?
    ```

+   The `printify-mcp` command runs the same code as the original index.ts file, but packaged as an executable that can be run directly from the command line.

 ### Option 2: Use with npx

 If you don't want to install the package globally, you can use npx: